 Changing/Dropping a Course: The first two weeks of the course are allocated for necessary changes related to the course.
 Courses may be dropped without entry in the final record within two weeks of the first day of classes.
 Courses may be dropped only after consultation with the student's adviser and the course instructor.
+To drop a course after the published date, students must complete a drop/add form found at andrews.edu/services/registrar/students/forms/drop-add.pdf.
+Complete it with exception of signatures and send it to your instructor first, then to the program director.
+The School of Nursing will navigate it from there.
+Please keep the original PDF format so all can sign.

-Dropping a course may affect the sequencing of the program of study and may change the student's expected date of completion of the course work.
+Dropping a course may affect the sequencing of the program of study and may change the student's expected date of completion of program requirements.